mkonicek/coding-time/content/blog/tech-lead-guide/index.md

 Here is how I started and quickly messed up.
 Don't get me wrong, I tried to be organized.
 I created tasks that covered the steps for the next few weeks.
 I set up dependencies between tasks.
 I had a vision in my head.
 My teammates, however, did not have all the context.
 It was difficult to understand how everything fit together.

-My first mistake was that I didn't write a **basic high-level document that outlined the main decisions and steps** in the project.
+My first mistake was that I didn't write a **basic high-level document** that outlined the main decisions and steps in the project.

 It didn't occur to me we needed the document.
 Everyone was working on their bit and making progress but I became increasingly unsure whether we were working towards a coherent product.
 After a while, I could tell one of the engineers was becoming unhappy.
 He didn't say why.
 It didn’t occur to me to set up a 1:1 chat and listen.
 I thought the people aspect of the job was difficult.

-Eventually, the engineer told my engineering manager he wanted to see the project organized better.
+Eventually the engineer told my engineering manager he wanted to see the project organized better.
 My manager set up a meeting for the three of us.
 I started and said “Look, I know I’m probably messing up here.
 I’m trying to help us ship this project together.
 What can I do better?”
 After that my teammate opened up and simply said he’d like to have a better picture of how everything fit together.
 The conversation was surprisingly easy.

 Looking back at this story, it is hard to believe I struggled with something so simple.
 Something that got resolved with a short chat.
 But I did struggle, and it was a part of the learning process.

 I went back to my desk and wrote a one-page **Roadmap** that had a few high-level milestones in it.
 I sent this to my colleague and asked what he thought.
 He simply said “This is very good, thanks.”

-This is a perfect example of something I’ve heard many times since: _Most conflicts at work happen because of a misunderstanding.
-To resolve them, you just need to talk._
+This is a perfect example of something I have heard many times since:

+> Most conflicts at work happen because of a misunderstanding.
+To resolve them, you just need to talk.

 Here is what the Roadmap looked like.
 Some task management systems let you create Milestones, Epics and whatnot.
 There is nothing simpler to understand than a document like this: